This article and recipe were first published in the Oz Fitness Journal C.2001

 Ketchup was also known as ‘tomato soy’ and is now prevalent on tables across the globe.
 In Indonesia and Malaysia, it as common in warungs and hawker stalls as their native soy sauce.
 Thus by the end of the first world war, tomatoes were beginning to enjoy culinary respect universally.

-Most of us envisage sun drenched Mediterranean vines bursting with ripe fruit that will in turn become the foundation for sauces and salads.
+Most of us envisage sun-drenched Mediterranean vines bursting with ripe fruit that will in turn become the foundation for sauces and salads.
 Sadly, commercially grown tomatoes seem to lack flavour and texture, and I encourage everyone to sample a real, organically grown tomato (or better still, grow your own), and marvel at the voluptuousness of the flesh and sweetness of the flavour.

-In Chinese medicine, tomatoes represent a cooling thermal energy which helps to relieve heat conditions including dehydration, high blood pressure and chi stagnation.
+In Chinese medicine, tomatoes represent a cooling thermal energy that helps to relieve heat conditions including dehydration, high blood pressure and chi stagnation.
 Despite being an acidic fruit, once digested tomatoes have an alkalising effect, especially on the blood.

-On the contrary however, like citrus and the other nightshades, tomatoes can decalcify the system, slowly removing calcium from bones and teeth and transporting it to unwanted parts of the body such as the joints.
+On the contrary, however, like citrus and the other nightshades, tomatoes can decalcify the system, slowly removing calcium from bones and teeth and transporting it to unwanted parts of the body such as the joints.
 Therefore, those suffering from arthritis and other inflammatory conditions should avoid excessive tomato ingestion.

 Studies demonstrate that the influence of lycopene in the diet – especially in men – has been strongly associated with a decreased risk of cancer of the gastrointestinal tract, prostate and of the upper digestive tract.

 Lycopene assists in the regulation of male hormone status and carcinogen metabolism, modulation of the immune system and enables new blood vessels to form as cancer invades cells.
-Lycopene is thermodynamically stable substance which means it can sustain heat.
+Lycopene is a thermodynamically stable substance which means it can sustain heat.

 Cartenoids are lipophilic – they have an affinity with fat – and the healing properties are accentuated when they have been enhanced by mild thermal processing.